 - Break the spaghetti noodles in half and place them on top of the sauce.

-- Add the cooked meat the crock pot, sprinkle with the cheese, and cover with the second jar of pasta sauce.
+- Add the cooked meat on top of the noodles, sprinkle with the cheese, and cover with the second jar of pasta sauce.

-- Cover the crock pot and cook on high for 2- 2 1/2 hours or low for 6 hours
+- Cover the crock pot and cook on high for 2 to 2 1/2 hours or low for 6 hours.
+(See notes)

 - Remove the lid, stir to combine and mix everything together.